unicef-polymer/etools-searchable-multiselection-menu/README.md

 * value - String
 * disableOnFocusHandling - Boolean, default: false.
 Set to true to disable onFocus handling on the dropdown (more specifically the contained paper-input-container).
 We set this to true when the dropdown is in a modal, to avoid a bug that consists of the dropdown overlay closing and opening again and remaining opened , when clicking outside the dropdown or after selecting an item
 * fitInto - Element, default: undefined.
 To not overlap your app header or any other elements you can set this property to an element.
 The dropdown will not overflow this element margins.
+* viewportEdgeMargin - Number, default: 20.
+In case dropdown is downwards opened and reach the viewport edge, this value will be added as a bottom margin.

 ## Usage